 Cloud computing has emerged as an important computing paradigm.
 One critical issue is to guarantee the service quality for end users.
 To address this problem, we design smart algorithms in cloud computing environment to improve the performance of jobs submitted by users.
-At present, we mainly focus on two metrics of job which are completion time and resource consumption.
+At present, Our focus is to achieve a low overall job response time for the system (which is also referred to as the job flowtime) while providing fairness between small and large jobs.

 Jobs in modern computing clusters have highly diverse processing durations and heterogeneous resource requirements.
 The job profiles in today’s computing clusters are becoming increasingly diverse as small, but latency-sensitive jobs coexist with large batch-processing applications that may take from hours to weeks to complete.
 To satisfy these job demands, a modern computing cluster often scales out to hundreds or even thousands of servers.
 Towards this end, various schedulers have been implemented and deployed by the industry.
 However, these schedulers are mostly designed based on heuristic arguments in order to achieve high scalability.
 Relatively little modeling or analytical effort is taken to characterize and optimize the performance trade-offs of the resultant design in a systematic, theoretically vigorous manner.